KDE/documentation-docs-kdenlive-org/exporting/render.rst

    Defined timeline markers to be used for multi-export

-The selection of timeline marker categories indicates which timeline marker will be considered for rendering.
+The selection of timeline marker categories indicates which timeline markers will be considered for rendering.

 .. rst-class:: clear-both